batemansogq/streaming-testdata/README.md

 it takes the basic streaming elements and extends it using [Faker](https://pypi.org/project/Faker/) to create configurable test data payloads in JSON format.

+This can be easily extended via the [Faker Providers](https://faker.readthedocs.io/en/master/providers.html).

 ## TL;DR

 Deploy Kafka